MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/New-MgBetaIdentityProvider.md

 In Azure AD B2C, this operation can currently create a socialIdentityProvider, openIdConnectIdentityProvider, or an appleManagedIdentityProvider resource.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgIdentityProvider](/powershell/module/Microsoft.Graph.Identity.SignIns/New-MgIdentityProvider?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)